Back to Blog

 Last week, I received an email that immediately made me giggle.
-Our Chief Design Strategist, C. Todd Lombardo, forwarded me an email from a contact of his at Inc. Magazine.
+In was an email from a contact at Inc. Magazine.
 The writer had seen my blog post about company culture, and he was intrigued.
 “A 44-step onboarding process?” he said, “I need to know more.”
 The next day we had a call, where I shared the experience of shaping our current employee onboarding process.
 As a recently onboarded team member, C. Todd gave his first-hand experience of the 44-steps.
 BOOM!
-Within 24 hours, Fresh Tilled Soil graced the front page of Inc.com as the “Design Firm” with “a 44-Step Onboarding Checklist.”
+Within 24 hours, we had graced the front page of Inc.com as the “Design Firm” with “a 44-Step Onboarding Checklist.”

 With that in mind, I’ll run through our onboarding process to highlight how we tackled this behemoth task of bringing someone into the fold.